junxit/us-congress-bills-115/metadata.md

 - 2017-05-01 — Placed on the Union Calendar, Calendar No. 60.
 - 2017-05-01 — Reported by the Committee on Financial Services.
 H. Rept.
 115-103.
 - 2017-05-01 — Reported by the Committee on Financial Services.
 H. Rept.
 115-103.
+- 2017-05-02 — Received in the Senate.
+- 2017-05-03 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.